justin-bardwell/Kaggle-RSNA-MICCAI/README.md

 When you want to commit and push your changes to your branch: <br />
 *File > Save a copy in GitHub*

-If you would like to create pull requests or merge changes from the main branch into your own branch, it may be necessary to install Git on your computer.
+If you would like to create pull requests or merge commits from the main branch into your own branch, it may be necessary to install Git on your computer.

 ## Google Drive access in Colab: